-If your dog cannot poop as he normally should, it becomes a troublesome situation for both of you.
-But, how often should a newborn puppy poop?
-And how to make them poop when they are having a hard time doing so?
+If your pup cannot poop as he normally should, it becomes a worrisome situation for both of you.
+But how do you make your puppy poop when he is having a hard time doing so?

 Normally, healthy newborn puppies defecate every hour, and older ones should relieve themselves two to three times a day.
-However, because a newborn pup has not yet learned how to control his bowel movement and older dogs can easily get constipated, they might need your help with going about their thing of bowel elimination.
+However, because a newborn pup has not yet learned how to control his bowel movement and older dogs can easily get constipated, they might need your help with bowel elimination.

 AT A GLANCE (SEE ON AMAZON):

 Why is it Important for my Puppy to Poop Regularly?

 When bowel elimination is delayed, solid waste stays in the colon for too long.
 Its moisture content is re-absorbed by the body.
 This results in “constipation.”

 If your pet is constipated, he starts feeling uncomfortable.
 He may strain ineffectively for hours and eventually exhibit symptoms such as a change of behavior, general weakness, loss of appetite, bloating, and pain.
 Some inflammation and bloody or mucosal anal discharge may also be observed.

 To prevent constipation as responsible pet owners, it is vital that you learn some tips on how to stimulate a young pup to defecate.
 If you notice the early onset of the problem and the reasons behind it, you can readily address it through dietary changes for your dog or other home remedies.

 A dog may get constipated for several reasons, from the basic to the unexpected.
 Depending on the cause, appropriate measures should be undertaken.